jmiddleton/profile-service/README.md

 ### What is this repository for? ###

-* Quick summary
-Simple Spring Boot application that exposes an API to manage user Profile.
-The information is stored in memory.
+This repository demostrates a simple Spring Boot application that exposes an API to manage user Profile.
+Currently, the information is stored in memory but the code is extensible to any backend system.

-* Version
-0.0.1
+Version 0.0.1

 ### How do I get started? ###